Click on a category to add or remove it from the chart.

 From 2000 to 2007, when South Korea’s “Sunshine Policy” ended, 16 rounds of inter-Korean family reunion meetings took place, most of them occurring at the Mt.
 Kumgang resort in the North.
 In addition to these meetings, some divided families were able to achieve “confirmation of status” (learning whether family members on the other side of the DMZ were still alive); exchange letters with separated family members; or participate remotely in “video reunions.”
 Reunions became more irregular beginning in 2008, becoming tied to DPRK demands on issues including South Korean aid, the re-start of South Korean tours to the Mt.
 Kumgang resort (which ended in 2008), and U.S.-ROK joint military exercises.
-Since the 2000 Summit, government-organized family reunions have brought a total of 4,122 families and 17,860 individuals together with relatives on the other side of the border.
+Since the 2000 Summit, government-organized family reunions have brought more than 4,000 families and 18,000 individuals together with relatives on the other side of the border.

 Selection of South Korean participants in these reunions is by lottery.
 The selection process of North Korean separated family members is currently unknown, but human rights advocates have argued that songbun (North Korea’s social classification system) likely determines their selection.